mnsh16/Finance/README.md

 # Finance
 An attempt to understand the nuances of capital markets leveraging data science and machine learning techniques.
-Project undertaken are as follows:
+Projects undertaken are as follows:

   - Sharpe Ratio Portfolio Optimization